SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 {: .box-success}
 To reach this point, there is long way to go.
 According to estimate calculations this would happen once it passes 3M marketcap, however I still have plan for it.
-If we see this mechanism effecting price less and less, 15% of profits from Income sources will be re-used to grow its capital by itself Therefore increasing its incomes.
+If we see this mechanism effecting price less and less, 15% of profits from Income sources will be re-used to grow its capital by itself.
+Therefore increasing its incomes.